iAmAbhishekJaiswal/demo-for-slideMaster/README.md

-# demo-for-slideMaster-
+# demo-for-swipeMe-
-simple demo for slideMaster
+simple demo for SwipeMe